Tag Archive for: mountains

 What a weekend!
 I’ve begun editing through and reliving the fun wedding photos of Ali and Drausin’s celebration I made last weekend at the 4 Eagle Ranch in Vail, Colorado.
 I wanted to share a sneak peek of some of their wedding photos.
 Many more to come.
 My work is cut out for me.
 Congratulations to Ali and Drauslin!
 Stay tuned. -M

-Fall has come to California and I find myself meditating on my good fortune to have had the opportunity to photograph so many of my friend’s weddings this year.
-But none have had so much anticipation and impact on me like Zack and Anna’s wedding did.
 I’ve known Zack and Anna for almost four years now.
 They were some of the first friends I made after arriving to my first newspaper job in Redding, California.
-When the time came to move on from Redding and travel to South America with my brother, Zack and Anna left their positions as bird researchers and began graduate school in ecology at The University of California Davis.
-Little did I know that upon my return to the states, I would get a new newspaper job close to Davis and would eventually become roommates with them and four egg-laying chickens.
+But when the time came to move on and travel to South America with my brother, our paths moved in different directions.
+Zack and Anna left their positions as bird researchers in Redding and began graduate school in Ecology at The University of California Davis.
+Little did I know that upon my return to the States six months later, we would reconnect.
+I got a new newspaper job close to Davis and would eventually become roommates with them and four egg-laying chickens.